Family Day Care

 The Family Day Care Scheme fosters the link between families and Educators and promotes the development of the whole child, giving opportunities for activities and experiences to enhance social, emotional, intellectual and physical growth.

-Gannawarra Shire Family Day Care is accredited with the National Childcare Accreditation Council.
+Gannawarra Shire Family Day Care is approved by the Department of Education and Training.

 The service caters for young babies through to pre-teens and can offer care during standard hours, before/after school, during school holidays and in some circumstances overnight and on weekends.